top of page

 Healthier: team members riding around on cargo bikes can enjoy a fit and healthy lifestyle

-Efficient: Cargo bikes and e-cargo bikes in particular can carry large loads in all weathers, with the design of weather-resistant cargo holds and driver compartments rapidly improving
+Efficient and convenient: cargo bikes and e-cargo bikes in particular can carry large loads in all weathers, with the design of weather-resistant cargo holds and driver compartments rapidly improving

-Simple to operate: No special licences are needed for riders, only suitable training
+Simple to operate: No special licences are needed for riders, only suitable training and adherence to developing industry standards

 What's so good about cargo bikes